jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 # Using Offsets To Find the Position of a Line Number div On the Page

 To line the comments up with a div, we need to know where the top of that div is.
 Here's the function that takes an element and returns the top offset, which is how far in pixels the top of the element is from the top page.
 Because the offsetTop property of each element tells us what its top offset is relative to the parent of that element, we have to add the offset of all the parent elements together to get the correct number.
-Use a while loop to loop through each parent of the element.
+Use a [while loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while) to loop to go through each parent of the element.

 {% highlight javascript linenos %}
 //takes an element and returns the top offset property